erjiang/topmod/README.md

 code.google.com/p/topmod along with some fixes to get it to compile on a more modern Linux system.

-You can still find the original website at:
+You can find the TopMod website at:

 http://people.tamu.edu/~ergun/research/topology/index.html